usnistgov/oscal-xproc3/tutorial/sequence/Lesson04/oscal-validate_101.md

 At time of writing this tutorial is very rough, with very much extension and refinement remaining to be done.

 Tell us what we are doing right and wrong so far.
 Help us understand where things need to be explained, or better, illuminated by saying less - where is it too thick.

-## 102: Validation results and XProc outputs

-other workflows and orchestrations - using schema validation as gateway

-setting schema validation to require-valid=false and using try/catch to trap - as a way of annotating instances on the way through (schema-field-tests)

-## 102: XProc exception handling

-other workflows and orchestrations - using schema validation as gateway

-setting schema validation to require-valid=false and using try/catch to trap - as a way of annotating instances on the way through (schema-field-tests)